-In this section, you'll learn how to configure PacketFence with VLAN mode.
-PacketFence will use MySQL, Apache, ISC DHCP, ISC DNS.
+In this section, you'll learn how to configure PacketFence.
+PacketFence will use MySQL, Apache, ISC DHCP, ISC DNS, iptables and FreeRADIUS.
 As previously mentioned, we assume that those components run on the same server on which PacketFence is being installed.